-Damage to the gum tissue relies on how many times the nicotine gum is being used, and how long there is continuous usage.
-For example, the recommended time to use nicotine gum is 12 weeks, but if it needs to be used longer it can be.
+Damage to the gum tissue relies on how many times the nicotine gum is being used and how long there is continuous usage.
+For example, the recommended time to use nicotine gum is 12 weeks, but if it needs to be used longer, it can be.

 The longer nicotine gum is used, the higher the chance of gum recession and tissue damage.
-But I do want to add that if you are using nicotine gum, issues of the gums do not occur routinely and are a much better choice over smoking cigarettes!
+But I do want to add that if you are using nicotine gum, issues of the gums do not occur routinely and are a much better choice than smoking cigarettes!